College of Education and Human Sciences

 The Frances A. Karnes Center for Gifted Studies is dedicated to serving gifted and talented students and their parents, as well as teachers, administrators, counselors, school psychologists, and other professionals.
 The Center serves an average of 450 P-12 students annually in the Career Explorations for Girls Conference, Saturday Gifted Studies Program, Leadership Studies Program, Summer Gifted Studies Program, and the Summer Program for Academically Talented Youth.
-The Center celebrates its 35th anniversary in 2014.
+The Center celebrated its 35th anniversary in 2014.

 The Community Counseling and Assessment Clinic is the service, training, and research center of the Counseling Psychology Program in the Department of Psychology.
 The clinic serves both the University and Hattiesburg community by providing low cost, quality mental health care including counseling and assessment for a variety of issues.
 The clinic serves approximately 165 Southern Miss students each year for issues related to mental health, relationship distress, academic major/career counseling, and adjustment/transition challenges.
 The clinic contributes to student retention and success by helping students better navigate the University and access available resources.